-18. Exterior Unit Air Conditioners

-Air conditioning units from windows are prohibited.
+18. Exterior Unit Air Conditioners: Air conditioning units from windows are prohibited.

 Exterior ground units may be added to or relocated only when they do not interfere visually with neighbors.
-Exterior ground units shall be oriented so as not to discharge hot air onto neighbors' property.
+Exterior ground units shall be oriented so as not to discharge hot air onto neighbor's property.

-19. Clotheslines

-Clotheslines are prohibited unless they meet screening in criteria, i.e., behind privacy fence and below fence line.

-20. Gutters And Downspouts

-Gutters and downspouts must match those existing in color and design and must not adversely affect drainage on adjacent properties.

-21. Attic Ventilators

-Attic ventilators or other mechanical devices requiring penetration of the roof should be as small in size as functionally possible and should match the roof or be mill finish.
+- 19. Clotheslines: Clotheslines are prohibited unless they meet screening in criteria, i.e., behind privacy fence and below fence line. - 20.
+Gutters and Downspouts: Gutters and downspouts must match those existing in color and design and must not adversely affect drainage on adjacent properties. - 21.
+Attic Ventilators: Attic ventilators or other mechanical devices requiring penetration of the roof should be as small in size as functionally possible and should match the roof or be mill finished.
 They should be located on the back side of the roof and not extend above the ridge line.

-22. Trash Cans

-Containers shall not be placed for pickup prior to 7:00 pm on the evening prior to pickup.
+- 22. Trash Cans: Containers shall not be placed for pickup prior to 7:00PM on the evening prior to pick up.
 Trash must be in securely tied plastic bags and must be placed at curbside.
-At all other times trash containers are to be kept in rear yard, and as inconspicuous as possible.

-23. Firewood

-Firewood shall be kept neatly stacked, located in rear yard of residence, and must be kept within your lot.
+At all other times, trash containers are to be kept in rear year and as inconspicuous as possible. - 23.
+Firewood: Firewood shall be kept neatly stacked, located in the rear yard of residence, and must be kept within your lot.
 Under no circumstances is firewood to be stacked in the common area.

-Piles larger than two cords require approval.
+Piles large than two cords require approval.
 Piles longer than 6' should be 2 rows deep minimum.
-Piles must not exceed 4' in height for safety.
+Pile must not exceed 4' in height for safety.
 Firewood piles must contain firewood only, no storage of debris.

-Location should be in such a manner as to minimize visual or physical impact.
+Location should be in such as manner as to minimize visual or physical impact.
 In certain cases, screening may be required.

-24. Real Estate Sales/Rent And Miscellaneous Signs

-Real estate signs must meet County regulations with respect to size, content and removal.
+24. Real Estate Sales / Rent and Miscellaneous Signs: Real estate signs must meet County regulations with respect to size, content and removal.
 Signs may only be placed in the yard of the property available.
 Homeowners will be limited to one sign per property.